niklasf/shakmaty/README.md

 * Read and write FENs, SANs and UCIs.

-* Supports standard chess, Chess960, Antichess, Atomic, King of the Hill, Three-check, Crazyhouse, Racing Kings and Horde.
+* Supports standard chess, Chess960, Antichess, Atomic, King of the Hill, Three-Check, Crazyhouse, Racing Kings and Horde.
 Provides vocabulary to implement other variants.

 * Bitboards and compact fixed shift magic attack tables.